pannous/jeannie-webclient/README.md

 # API Documentation

 The documentation for our Jeannie API is [here](https://docs.google.com/document/d/1dVG_B5Sc2x-fi1pN6iJJjfF1bJY6KEFzUqjOb8NsntI/edit?pli=1).
+Please get in touch with us if you want to create your own bot or modify the responses / actions etc.
+We had a very beautiful interface for this which is currently in private Beta.

 # License

 This JavaScript project stands under the Apache License 2.0.
 Of course our logos and images are excluded and must not be used in your application.
 Additionally we are using several projects with a different license

  * [JQuery](http://jquery.com/), MIT license
  * [jquery.dd.js](https://github.com/HenrikJoreteg/jquery.dd)